-Once a student has accessed all of his or her courses in Edgenuity, the parent can send a request to the Registrar, who will add the parent's email address into the student's data.
-At this time, the Registrar also sets the frequency that a Progress Report will be automatically emailed to the parent by Edgenuity system.
-Unless otherwise requested, the Registrar will set these reports to go out once a week.
+Once a student has accessed all of his or her courses in Edgenuity, the parent can send a request to Registration, who will add the parent's email address into the student's data.
+At this time, the Registration also sets the frequency that a Progress Report will be automatically emailed to the parent by Edgenuity system.
+Unless otherwise requested, Registration will set these reports to go out once a week.

-Once the Registrar has set up the Family Portal, the system generates an email to the parent notifying of the setup.
-Then, the Registrar will send an email with an Activation Code.
+Once Registration has set up the Family Portal, the system generates an email to the parent notifying of the setup.
+Then, Registration will send an email with an Activation Code.
 The parent will use this code to access the Family Portal for the first time, and then choose a password to use for future use of the portal.